panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ```

 `LeftHandSideExpression` expression can be replaced with anything that stands on the left side of an assignment expression.
 In the previous example,
-it was `const essential`, but more can done.
+it was `const essential`, but more can be done.

 What I enjoy is the ability of `for...of` to destructure the iterated item in place.